Last updated on November 15th, 2018 by Garrick Dee

-Picking up my corded vacuum I looked for an outlet which was in another room so I had to look for an extension cord.
+Picking up my plug-in vacuum, I tried to find an outlet but could not.
+So I had to look for an extension cord.

 It’s called the Pivot because the head can be folded thus reducing its storage footprint by half.